ronTohar1/Workshop-Market/README.md

 ## running the server tests

 - In order to run the server tests, the server directory needs to be opened with Visual Studio, as explained earlier
-- Search for the [TestMarketBackend](Server/MarketBackend/TestMarketBackend) directory in the Solution Explorer.
-Right-click the directory, and  choose "Run Tests".
+- Right-click the [TestMarketBackend](Server/MarketBackend/TestMarketBackend) directory in the Solution Explorer and choose "Run Tests".
 - The Test Explorer window should open automatically and run the tests.